 She worked full time as a CASAC-T from 2011-2014 Creedmoor ATC and Seafield Services Outpatient Rehab facility .
 Frustrated with the system, and having little time for her son and making art, Grant bought her first DSLR in 2013, and left her counseling job in 2014 to go back to school.

 "Photography saved me from failing out of high school.
 Back then I could hang out in the darkroom for hours, there was a lot of energy and excitement developing film and prints.
 I used my film camera only until 2013.
 Once I started messing with digital, I realized, I needed to learn photography all over again."

 Grant has been co-curating Cheap Art Parties in Brooklyn, LES, East Village, Port Washington, and Upstate NY since 1995.
 These events are based on the Bread and Puppet's Cheap Art Manifesto.

-Eliesha works doing freelance, curating shows, participating in art projects, exhibits, and community volunteering for projects, like www.PlantaRowforthehungry.org, www.rewildlongisland.org, and most recently participating in Governors Island Portal: 2019 www.4Heads.org and currently started a residency named ARTHØLE .
+Eliesha works doing freelance, curating shows, participating in art projects, exhibits, and community volunteering for projects, like www.PlantaRowforthehungry.org, Transition Town Port Washington, www.rewildlongisland.org, and participating in Governors Island Portal: 2019 www.4Heads.org and currently started an artist residency named ARTHØLE .

 She lives in New York with her son, Rorey, her dog Cookie Wookie & cats Freya, Beanie Baby, and Baldur.